JamieElise/JamieElise/README.md

 - 👋 Hi, I’m @Corydoras
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Bash, Powershell, and Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on pentration (cyber and physical) testing teams, both in academic comptetitiaion and in real life.
-- 📫 How to reach me ...
+- 📫 How to reach me jamieelise76@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...